SuperOfficeDocs/superoffice-docs/docs/en/mirroring/mirroring-task.md

 |BatchSize          | Used to control how many bytes to send per request.         | 1000000         |
 |SkipTable          | Comma separated list of tables that should not be mirrored. |                 |

-From version 10.1.8 these may be edited directly in Settings and maintenance.
+From version 10.1.8 these may be [edited directly in Settings and maintenance][5].

 ![Update mirroring preferences in SuperOffice Settings and maintenance -screenshot][img2]